macluxHD/Yume/README.md

 Before setting up the bot, ensure you have the following:

+- **Docker**: Install Docker on your machine.
+Follow the instructions on the [Docker website](https://docs.docker.com/get-docker/) for your operating system.
+- **Docker Compose**: Install Docker Compose.
+You can find installation instructions on the [Docker Compose website](https://docs.docker.com/compose/install/).
 - **Discord Bot Token**: Create an application on the [Discord Developer Portal](https://discord.com/developers/applications).
 - **Discord Application ID**: The application ID of your Discord application.
 - **AnimeSchedule API Token**: Obtain an API token from [AnimeSchedule.net](https://animeschedule.net/).